2022 Lindenwood Lions football team

 The 2022 Lindenwood football team represented Lindenwood University as a first-year member of the Ohio Valley Conference (OVC) in the 2022 NCAA Division I FCS football season.
 The Lions, led by fifth-year head coach Jed Stugart, played their home games at Harlen C. Hunter Stadium.

 Lindenwood was ineligible for OVC title and FCS postseason play due to transition from NCAA Division II.

-Previous season

-The Lions finished the 2021 season with a record of 9–3, 7–0 GLVC play to win the GLVC championship.
-They received an at-large bid to the NCAA Division II championship where they lost in the first round to Grand Valley State.